theintern/intern/docs/extending.md

 const { db } = intern.getPlugin('dbaccess');
 ```

+As the example above indicates, plugin initialization code may be asynchronous.

 ### Reporters

-Reporters are simply event listeners that register for Intern [events](https://theintern.io/docs.html#Intern/4/api/lib%2Fexecutors%2FExecutor/on)).
+Reporters are simply event listeners that register for Intern [events].
 For example, a reporter that displays test results to the console could be as simple as:

 ```js
 intern.on('testEnd', test => {